Skip to main content

 Availability varies by state

-The Unlimited 55+ plan is not guaranteed in every market.
+Verizon does not guarantee the 55+ rate in every market.
 Before you plan around it, confirm it shows up for your ZIP code on Verizon.com or ask a store rep directly.
 If it is not offered where you live, it is not a price you can rely on.

 info